Friday, November 1, 2024

 6. Profanity.
 I have previously written on cursing, profanity, and the tongue.
 In recent years it has become fashionable and acceptable for politicians (of every stripe) to use profane language.
 This should not be accepted.
 Please have more dignity for those who are listening and the office you might be elected to when you speak.

-I'm not suggesting we must have someone who is so nice they are impotent.
+I am not suggesting that a candidate not be able to say hard things.
 We need strong leadership who will be willing to address hard and difficult issues head on.
 I am tired of wondering what a politician is really saying or where they really stand on an issue.
 "Niceness" has come to be defined as "never saying anything that offends anyone."
 That is silly.

 But you can be strong, direct, assertive, and never curse.
 May it be so.